decentralized-identity/did-registration/spec/spec.md

 and DID controller keys can be stored.
 The DID controller keys can then be used in future DID operations.
 For example, if a `create()` operation is executed, then a subsequent `update()` or `deactivate()` operation will be able to use existing DID controller keys stored in the DID Registrar.

-TODO: Mention potential import/export of keys, and how this could relate to other specs such as [Universal Wallet](https://w3c-ccg.github.io/universal-wallet-interop-spec/) or [WebKMS](https://w3c-ccg.github.io/webkms/) or the [WebCrypto API](https://w3c.github.io/webcrypto/#subtlecrypto-interface).

 Example: